adrienhaxaire/couchdb-simple/README.md

-simple-couch
+SimpleCouch
 ============

-A simple CouchDB library for Haskell
+A simple CouchDB library for Haskell.
+It is a thin layer on top of CouchDB's HTTP API.